Bird watching station at Lake Urft, © Eifel Tourismus GmbH, Dennis Stratmann

 Those who want to fortify themselves after extensive bird watching can use the nearby restaurant for refreshments.
 It is accessible without steps and there is also a public toilet for people with disabilities at the Urft dam.

-mehr lesen pdf: Informationen-zur-Barrierefreiheitpdf: Nationalpark Eifel mit Bird Watching Station
+mehr lesen pdf: Information-about-accessibilitypdf: Eifel National Park with Bird Watching Station

 Share content: